szweibel/workshops/python.md

 > working with html python library

 > html parser python library

+These libraries are usually installed with a tool called `pip`.
+You can read more about `pip` [here](https://packaging.python.org/tutorials/installing-packages/).

 In your research, you may also want to look at the libraries that come with Python.
 You can find a list of libraries in these libraries [here](https://docs.python.org/3/py-modindex.html).